 Baram still sat with his wrists behind his back.
 The two bondsan appeared in the street and returned to their captive.
 Avril breathed easier, grateful that for whatever reason, the bondsan had decided he wasn’t worth the effort.

 “Shit!”
 Avril jumped back from the truck in shock.

 Two bondsan, one male, the other female, watched him from the truck’s interior.

 “What, you thought there were only two of us?” the female bondsan asked.

 “No…” Avril pointed back in the direction he’d come.
-He wanted to say more, but he studied the female bondsan then looked at her male companion.
-They wore the same features, and it occurred to Avril it was like looking at male and female versions of the same person.
+He wanted to say more, but he studied the female bondsan, then looked at her male companion.
+They had the same features, and it occurred to Avril it was like looking at male and female versions of the same person.